KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

   <figcaption class="figure-caption">Re-defined biome map</figcaption>
 </figure>

-The title image of this article uses this re-defined biome map as well, but with different parameters that produce straighter borders.
+The title image of this article uses this redefined biome map as well, but with different parameters that produce straighter borders.

 ### Generality Note